Benefits of a Community Clay Court

-- Accessibility: Clay courts are currently only available to people privileged enough to join exclusive and very expensive tennis clubs.
+- Accessibility: Clay courts are currently only available to people fortunate enough to join private tennis clubs.
 This court will be the only clay court facility in the Twin Cities metropolitan area available to everyone for free.

 - Health: The clay surface is much softer than asphalt creating a tennis experience that is much easier on a person’s joints.
 It allows people to continue to play tennis as they age.

 - Environment: Clay courts have a permeable surface as opposed to an impermeable asphalt court.
 This helps reduce runoff, protecting watershed resources and mitigating the urban heat island effect.

 - Wise Use of Resources: This project would take asphalt courts that are currently in disrepair and create a world class amenity.

 Who: Al Bangoura, Jono Cowgill, Londel French, Meg Forney, Marion Greene, Charles Weed, Mike Tieleman, Becky Contellano, and John Wheaton

 When: Saturday, October 9, 2021 10am - noon.